 Press Your Seams

 At this stage, you can press your seams.
+(See my update, above, for an alternative approach.)
 Start with the intersection of any trio of hexagons, and press the seams to one side.
 In the picture below, I pressed the seams counterclockwise around the intersection, but I could have just as easily pressed them clockwise.